 - complete the Captcha test.

-Now all that’s left is to submit your Dota 2 unban appeal ticket to Valve through one of the above mentioned methods and wait for them to get back to you!
+Now all that’s left is to submit your Dota 2 unban appeal ticket through one of the above mentioned methods and wait for them to get back to you!

 Hopefully you won’t have to go through having your account banned in Dota 2, but if it does somehow happen, we’re here for you!